 - 1- An official permission to carry out the study was obtained from the director of the setting after submitting an official letter from the Dean of the Faculty of Nursing explaining the purpose of the study and the method of data collection.
 A meeting was conducted with the director of the setting to obtain a permission for conducting the research, explain the purpose and expected outcomes. - 2- Data was collected over a period of six months.
-It started from October 2016 until March 2017, researcher introduced herself to the nurses before starting the program Assessment of children length of hospitalization was done one month before starting the protocol of care using the hospital records (pretest), Assessment of nurses' knowledge were done at the beginning of the study and lasted for 15 days (pretest), knowledge deficit areas identified for all nurses.
+It started from October 2016 until March 2017, the researcher introduced herself to the nurses before starting the program Assessment of children length of hospitalization was done one month before starting the protocol of care using the hospital records (pretest), Assessment of nurses' knowledge were done at the beginning of the study and lasted for 15 days (pretest), knowledge deficit areas were identified for all nurses.
 Nurses' practice was assessed by observing nurses' while caring for children with pneumonia (pretest).
 Observation was carried out four days per week during the morning and afternoon shifts and it lasted for three hours to cover all items of the observation checklist.
-Nurses weren't informed that they would be observed and weakness nurses' of in practices were identified and protocol of care was set.

-- 3- The protocol was planned to be provided in three sessions (one session for knowledge and two sessions for practice).
+Nurses weren't informed that they would be observed and areas of weakness in nurses' practices were identified and protocol of care was set. - 3- The protocol was planned to be provided in three sessions (one session for knowledge and two sessions for practice).
 The first session aimed to provide nurses' with knowledge about pneumonia (theoretical part).
 The second two sessions aimed to improve nurses' practices about care of children with pneumonia (practical part). - 4- Nurses were divided into five small groups.
 Each group contains 8 nurses.
-Each group received three sessions theoretical and (1 practical).
-The first session was knowledge about general as definition. pneumonia such causes, signs and symptoms, types infection, dangerous signs, prevention, diagnosis, standard case management, weighing, dehydration prevention. principles documentation and preparation for discharge (theoretical part).
+Each group received three sessions (1 theoretical and 2 practical).
+The first session was about general knowledge of pneumonia such as definition, causes, signs and symptoms, types of infection, dangerous signs, prevention, diagnosis, standard case management, weighing, dehydration prevention, principles of documentation and preparation for discharge

+(theoretical part).
 Lectures, printed material, illustrated pictures and group discussion were used.
 A booklet was provided for each nurse.
 The theoretical part took place in a room inside each unit.
 The session lasted for two hours and each nurse had the opportunity to ask questions.
-The second session was about general nursing care of pneumonia such as promotion of rest, control of fever, wash hands, mouth care, administration of medications. measuring vital signs and feeding (practical part).
-The third session was specific nursing care about pneumonia such as oxygen therapy. mechanical ventilation, suctioning, postural drainage, assist in diagnostic measures, psychological support and preparation for discharge (practical part).
-Demonstration was provided by the researcher in the real clinical setting and time was allowed for each re-demonstrate nurse to the procedures under supervision until feel competent.
+The second session was about general nursing care of pneumonia such as promotion of rest, control of fever, wash hands, mouth care, administration of medications, measuring vital signs and feeding (practical part).
+The third session was about specific nursing care of pneumonia such as oxygen therapy, mechanical ventilation, suctioning, postural diagnostic drainage, assist in measures, psychological support and preparation for discharge (practical part).
+Demonstration was provided by the researcher in the real clinical setting and time was allowed for each nurse to re-demonstrate the procedures under supervision until feel competent.
 Each session lasted for 3 hours.
-Direct reinforcement in the form of material reward as well as
+Direct reinforcement in the form of material reward as well as affection and encouragement was provided as a positive feedback.

-- affection and encouragement was provided as a positive feedback. - 5- Nurse's knowledge, practice and length of hospital stay were reassessed immediately after implementation of the nursing care protocol using the same form of the instrument (posttest).
-Reassessment for the retention of knowledge and practice was carried out three months later (follow-up).
+5- Nurse's knowledge, practice and length of hospital stay were reassessed immediately after implementation of the nursing care protocol using the same form of the instrument (posttest).
+Reassessment for the retention of knowledge and practice was carried out three months later (followup).